gerson-a/TechDeals-eCommerce-Analysis/README.md

 Prior to analysis, the following steps were taken to clean the data:

+* Data Types:
 	* Fixed formatting inconsistencies with purchase timestamps, reformatting all rows to MM/DD/YY format.
+  	* Removed erroneous refunds with timestamps occuring in the future (i.e., after the date at the time of analysis).
+  	* Filled in missing/incorrect regions within the "country_lookup" table.

+* Helper Columns:
 	* Calculated purchase months and years, giving each its own column for pivot table manipulation.

-* Removed erroneous refunds with timestamps occuring in the future (i.e., after the date at the time of analysis).

 	* Created a helper column to identify refunds.
 	* In a new column, copied over product names and cleaned inconsistencies.

-* Filled in missing/incorrect regions within the "country_lookup" table.

 	* Using the vlookup function to reference the "country_lookup" table, created a region column within the "orders" table.

+* Missing Values/Nulls:
 	* Logged the following missing/null values:
 		* USD_PRICE / LOCAL_PRICE equal to 0 or blank
 			* 191 rows affected (0.17% of rows)
 	* CURRENCY is blank.
 		* 54 rows affected
 	* MARKETING_CHANNEL is "unknown" or blank
 		* 82 "unknown" rows, 1387 blank rows -- 1469 total rows affected (1.4% of rows)
 	* ACCOUNT_CREATION_METHOD is "unknown" or blank
 		* 2900 "unknown" rows, 1387 blank rows -- 4287 total rows affected (3.9% of rows)
 	*  COUNTRY_CODE is blank
 		* 140 rows affected (0.13% of rows affected)